-Lead Developer Vs. Senior Developer?
+Lead Developer Vs. Senior Developer - What's The Difference?

-One common question among software developers entering the tech field is how to understand the difference between the positions of Senior Software Developer and Tech-Lead Developer.
+One common question among both project managers (or startup founders, CTOs, ...) hiring developers to their team and software programmers entering the tech field is how to understand the difference between the positions of Senior Software Developer and TechLead Developer.
 While there are similarities between these two roles, understanding the differences between them can be helpful when deciding how to market your skills as a developer and plan your future goals based on your long-term aspirations.
-So what are the differences, and how can we better understand them?

 Firstly, it's important to recognize that there is no universal definition that can totally encompass the specific roles that both the Tech-Lead Developer and the Senior Software Developer take on.
 Their responsibilities vary depending on the structure of the organization and the project that is being completed.
 However, there are certain qualities that are generally associated with both positions that can offer insight into some of the common expectations of both roles.
 The first, and possibly the most prevalent, distinction between a LeadTech Developer and a Senior Software Developer is found in the scope of communication, planning, and technical representation of the project.
-In many organizations, the duty of the Tech Lead is considered to go beyond the immediate software development team and reaches to include product managers, stakeholders, designers, CEOs, markers, and outside teams that may collaborate on the project.
+In many organizations, the duty of the TechLead is considered to go beyond the immediate software development team and reaches to include product managers, stakeholders, designers, CEOs, CTO's, markers, and outside teams that may collaborate on the project.
 Their tasks can include dimensions such as:

-- Planning product development
+✅ Planning product development

-- Creating effective timelines
+✅ Creating effective timelines

-- Managing budgets and team goals
+✅ Managing budgets and team goals

-- Offering helpful feedback to marketing and sales teams
+✅ Offering helpful feedback to marketing and sales teams

-- Communicating with CEO's and top managers to ensure that the goals of the development team are aligned with the business goals of the client
+✅ Communicating with CEO's and top managers to ensure that the goals of the development team are aligned with the business goals of the client

 Regardless of organizational structure, the position of Lead Developer requires effective communication.
 They are often responsible for advocating, updating, and developing the technical direction of the project and they play an important role in ensuring that the project runs smoothly by facilitating the decision-making process both inside and outside of the team.
 The Tech-Lead Developer is expected to have an in-depth knowledge of the product being developed, an advanced understanding of software development, and must be able to accurately delegate tasks to other team members or freelance developers in order to complete the project on time.
 In this way, the Tech-Lead Developer tends to focus more on the operations management aspect of development and should be prepared to take on a variety of roles to complete a project.